Drill down to where it matters

 In the widget section, you can see the icon.
-Clicking on this icon will disconnect it from higher level filters such as user, dashboard or page filters.
+Clicking on this icon will disconnect it from higher-level filters such as user, dashboard or page filters.
 Only filters at the widget level will be effective.

 After you understand the difference between the 2 levels of filters, you can add filters just like how you add fields to the pivot table.
 However, you will need to select the Filter type and the values to filter on.

-Default filter type is Members, where you choose the members to include or exclude from the dataset.
+The default filter type is Members, where you choose the members to include or exclude from the dataset.

 Explore other filter types such as Top/Bottom count.
 It returns you the top/bottom number of the selected level objects that have the highest value in the selected measure.